What is the Culture Monitor?

 Regional cultural monitoring as a building block for the national picture

-Local and regional governments play a major role in Dutch cultural policy.
-They are responsible for many cultural facilities and financing.
-In order to make well-founded policy, the need for regional cultural data is growing.
+Local and regional authorities play an important role in Dutch cultural policy.
+They are responsible for many cultural facilities and funding, and therefore need good regional cultural data.

-Regional monitoring is not only valuable at the provincial level, but also essential to strengthen the national picture.
-Not all national data can be broken down to local level and, conversely, not all local data directly provide national insights.
-That is why coordination is necessary.
-On the one hand: which national data can be detailed to regions and what does this mean for policymakers?
-On the other hand: how can local data be harmonised so that they also contribute to a national overview?
-The knowledge and expertise from provincial monitors feeds the national Culture Monitor and, conversely, the national analysis helps to better interpret regional developments.
-This interaction creates a more complete and coherent picture of the cultural landscape in the Netherlands.
+Not all national data can be easily broken down by region, and not all local data is directly usable for national analyses.
+This is precisely why coordination is important.
+The knowledge and expertise from regional monitors feed the national Culture Monitor, while national analyses help to better interpret regional developments.
+This creates a more complete and coherent picture of the cultural landscape in the Netherlands.

 Who creates the Culture Monitor?